DrKrar/GeoEfficiency.jl/README.md

      > The program expect the line to contain one number.

 ### note
-    For Comma Saved  Values [CSV] files each line represent an entry, the first line is allwayes treated as the header.
+    For Comma Saved  Values [CSV] files each line represent an entry, the first line is always treated as the header.